 This section summarises the profile of respondents to the first survey, carried out by the Revolving Doors Agency and excludes the additional 232 young adults who took part in the poll.

 Respondents' characteristics

-The ethnicity of survey respondents broadly reflected the wider population of young adults (see table below).
+The ethnicity of survey respondents broadly reflected the wider population of young adults.